gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 ]
 ```

-Each array object contain the next fields:
+Each array object contains the following fields:

-* `group`: The group `id_token` or `userinfo` where claim is requested.
+* `group`: The group `id_token` or `userinfo` where a claim is requested.
-* `key`: The claim name that contain the problem.
+* `key`: The claim name that contains the problem.
-* `description`: An error description to help RP developer.
+* `description`: An error description to help the RP developer.

 ## PAR Restrictions and Extension {#par-rest-ext}

-The Initiate Authorization Endpoint has some restrictions or add ons to the original specification described in [@!OAuth.PAR].
+The Initiate Authorization Endpoint has some restrictions or add ons to the original specification as described in [@!OAuth.PAR].

 1. The endpoint recommended name is `/initiate-authorize`.
-2. OP SHALL require the use of a request object sent in the request parameter.
+2. The OP SHALL require the use of a request object sent in the request parameter.
-3. OP SHALL support only signed JWT request objects, this means OP SHALL REQUIRE request parameter.
+3. The OP SHALL support only signed JWT request objects.
+This means that the OP SHALL REQUIRE a request parameter.
-4. OP SHALL ONLY allow _response\_type_ with value `code`.
+4. The OP SHALL ONLY allow _response\_type_ with value `code`.
-5. OP SHALL only support the client authentication methods described in Section [Client Authentication Methods](#client-auth-methods).
+5. The OP SHALL only support the client authentication methods as described in Section [Client Authentication Methods](#client-auth-methods).
-6. OP MAY NOT implement the error validation described in Section "2.3.1.5.
+6. The OP MAY NOT implement the error validation described in Section "2.3.1.5.
 Request entity too large" of [@!OAuth.PAR].
-7. OP SHALL REQUIRE scope param contain value `openid`.
+7. The OP SHALL REQUIRE a scope param containing the value `openid`.
-8. OP MAY return the `errors` field in the Successful Initiate Authorization Response to help RP.
+8. The OP MAY return the `errors` field in the Successful Initiate Authorization Response to help the RP.

 # txn Claim

-As part of this specification a new claim called txn should be introduced by the OP in all the `id_tokens` generated and also in the `/userinfo` endpoint responses, this claim as defined in [@!RFC8417] is used in the context of this extension to build audit trails across the parties involved in an OpenID Connect transaction.
+As part of this specification a new claim called txn should be introduced by the OP in all of the `id_tokens` generated and also in the `/userinfo` endpoint responses.
+This claim, as defined in [@!RFC8417], is used in the context of this extension to build audit trails across the parties involved in an OpenID Connect transaction.

-This transaction data MUST be stored as long as it is required to store transaction data for auditing purposes by the respective regulation.
+This transaction data MUST be stored as long as it is required to store transaction data for auditing purposes by any respective regulation.

 The `txn` value MUST allow an RP to obtain these transaction details if needed.